Sustainability

 Amount of compensation etc.: 800 million yen or less in an annual amount

-14 (including 2 outside directors) Basic compensation and perform-linked bonuses (excluding outside directors)
+14 (including 2 outside directors) Basic compensation and performance-linked bonuses (excluding outside directors)

 June 29, 2017